flavienbwk/rust-registry-offline/README.md

     To download the FULL current mirror of _crates.io_ :

-    :warning: This takes around {20m21s-3m45s+} to download on a fiber connection and uses ~XXGo of storage
+    :warning: Downloading the full mirror takes around 1 hour to download on a fiber connection and uses ~119GB of storage

     ```bash
     docker-compose -f sync.docker-compose.yml run registry_sync sync /mirror